 What is a "Culturally Engaging" experience?

 The requirement that the engagement be in a culture "significantly different from one's own" requires justification.
-It is difficult to define what would be culture significantly different from the student's own culture for students at Calvin College.
+It is difficult to define what would be culture significantly different from the student's own culture for students at Calvin University.
 Proposals for courses intended to meet the CCE requirement should outline the nature of culture differences that exist between the students in the class and the community of engagement.
 For all such courses, the dimensions of time, intensity and cultural difference should be seen as related.
 That is, for experiences of short duration or limited intensity, the culture differences should be greater; for semester or year-long experiences, smaller differences may be able to accomplish the same purpose.
 For White, North American students, if the engagement is done in North America, it should be with a different racial or linguistic community (e.g., African American, Hispanic or non-English speaking immigrant).
 In cases where significant cultural difference is not apparent, the proposal should explain how there are sufficient differences to enable the goals of the course to be met and how the course will use these differences to meet the goals for the CCE requirement.